SonjaGurtner/riscv-oisc-verifier/README.md

 When executing a program with standard RISC-V instructions and one with the new instructions, the architectural state of the resgisters and the stack should be equal.
 Therefore this Interpretor written in Rosette can take RISC-V and replaced instructions, execute both and compare the result.
 Furthermore, the equivalence of the RISC-V Instructions and the new instructions is verified by a SMT Solver.
 This means that no counterexample can be found, in which specific register values or combination of input registers would lead to a different result.
 The valid input is of course restricted, as not every register or value is valid.

+With benchmark-verifications.bash the verifier can be called with varying bit length (XLEN) and the verification times per instruction per bit length are stored in respective .dat files in the benchmarks folder.